 Credit cards, loans, personal finance – debt plays a part in everyday life.
-However, if it becomes unmanageable, you may need to consider a debt management plan to fix your finances and pay back what you owe.
+However, if it becomes unmanageable, you may need to consider a personal debt management plan to fix your finances and pay back what you owe.

 What you’ll learn: